realutkarsh/Loan-Prediction-Model/README.md

 of verification and validation.
 However, they still don’t have assurance if the applicant is able to repay the loan with no difficulties.
-This model helps to do the same.
+This model helps to predict whether the loan should be assigned to a person or not.